Translate this page into:

 Rhytidectomy for pachydermoperiostosis

-How to cite this article: Taneja N, Gunaabalaji, Gupta S. Rhytidectomy for pachydermoperiostosis.
-Indian J Dermatol Venereol Leprol, doi: 10.25259/ IJDVL_1001_20
+How to cite this article: Taneja N, Gunaabalaji DR, Gupta S. Rhytidectomy for pachydermoperiostosis.
+Indian J Dermatol Venereol Leprol 2021;87:863-4.

 Pachydermoperiostosis, a rare genetic disorder, presents with various cutaneous manifestations such as thickened skin thrown into folds and furrows, thickened eyelids with mechanical ptosis and seborrhea.1 The furrows on the forehead give an appearance of premature aging resulting in significant cosmetic morbidity.
 There are no successful medical treatment options for improving the facial appearance in these patients and therefore, it remains a therapeutic challenge.2